iluwatar/java-design-patterns/twin/README.md

 ```

-Now, when we need the ball, we can instantiate objects from both the Ball Thread and Ball Item as a pair and pass them to its pair object so they can act together as appropriate.
+Now, when we need the ball, we can instantiate objects from both the `BallThread` and `BallItem` as a pair and pass them to its pair object so they can act together as appropriate.

 ```java